 However, these are monuments of outstanding beauty and significance.
 They are at a whole different level from most other monuments I have visited in Asia, North Africa and Europe.
 They need to be experienced in person, with at least some of that time to yourself.

-This would make it a much more expensive trip than a day trip.
-But, it would be worth doing.
+This would make your Agra visit a much more expensive trip than a day trip.
+But, I think it would be worth doing.

 Yes or No: Delhi to Agra by Train